-- If a fatal error occurs, the job returns a "Backup Failed" status. - If a Partial Database or Differential Partial Database backup is performed on a database whose backup target contains a read-only filegroup, the job returns a "Backup Completed with warnings" status. - 6 In the VDI Backup Options section, select the applicable Backup Compression option; Use NetVault Backup Low Compression is the default:

-- Use NetVault Backup Low Compression

-- Use NetVault Backup Medium Compression

-- Use NetVault Backup High Compression

-- Use SQL Server Compression as Set in the SQL Server Instance

-- Use SQL Server Compression

-- Do Not Use Compression

-- 7 If you selected one of the NetVault Backup Compression options, complete the VDI Streams/Compression Threads and Number of Parallel NetVault Backup Streams options, and then skip to Step 10.

-The number of parallel backup streams selected must be equal to or less than the number of available media or tape drives.

-8 If you selected either of the options related to the SQL Server® Backup Compression feature, enter the number of VDI streams in the VDI Streams when NetVault Backup Compression is not used field, and then skip to Step 10.

-The number of VDI devices selected must be equal to or less than the number of available media or tape drives.

-9 If you selected Do Not Use Compression, enter the number of VDI streams in the VDI Streams when NetVault Backup Compression is not used field.
+- If a fatal error occurs, the job returns a "Backup Failed" status. - If a Partial Database or Differential Partial Database backup is performed on a database whose backup target contains a read-only filegroup, the job returns a "Backup Completed with warnings" status. - 7 In the VDI Backup Options section, select the applicable Backup Compression option; Use NetVault Backup Low Compression is the default: - Use NetVault Backup Low Compression - Use NetVault Backup Medium Compression - Use NetVault Backup High Compression - Use SQL Server Compression as Set in the SQL Server Instance - Use SQL Server Compression - Do Not Use Compression - i IMPORTANT: As stated previously, if TDE is enabled and you want to use compression, select one of the SQL Server Compression options. - 8 If you selected one of the NetVault Backup Compression options, complete the VDI Streams/Compression Threads and Number of Parallel NetVault Backup Streams options, and then skip to Step 11. - The number of parallel backup streams selected must be equal to or less than the number of available media or tape drives. - 9 If you selected either of the options related to the SQL Server Backup Compression feature, enter the number of VDI streams in the VDI Streams when NetVault Backup Compression is not used field, and then skip to Step 11. - The number of VDI devices selected must be equal to or less than the number of available media or tape drives. - 10 If you selected Do Not Use Compression, enter the number of VDI streams in the VDI Streams when NetVault Backup Compression is not used field.

-The number of VDI devices selected must be equal to or less than the number of available media or tape drives.
+The number of VDI devices selected must be equal to or less than the number of available media or tape drives